Lavender Uses: Culinary, Home & Care Guide for Makers

 • For sourcing: separate culinary, cosmetic, décor, and planting inventory; one lavender SKU should not be assumed safe or compliant for every application.

-Lavender’s usefulness depends on species, harvest timing, drying quality, and processing method.
-English lavender, commonly Lavandula angustifolia, is usually preferred for culinary work because it tends to be sweeter and less camphoraceous than many lavandin types.
-Lavandin, often Lavandula x intermedia, can be valuable for bundles, sachets, and soapmaking because it typically produces abundant stems and strong fragrance, but its sharper profile can dominate food.
+Lavender's usefulness depends on species, harvest timing, drying quality, and processing method.
+English lavender (Lavandula angustifolia) is preferred for culinary work because it tends to be sweeter and less camphoraceous than lavandin types.
+Lavandin (Lavandula x intermedia) works well for bundles, sachets, and soapmaking due to abundant stems and strong fragrance, but its sharper profile can dominate food.

 Lavender form Best commercial use Key specification to check Operational caution